bikehopper/bikehopper-web-app/README.md

 Install these prerequisites:
 - npm and Node 22+ (for example, using [nvm](https://github.com/nvm-sh/nvm#installing-and-updating)),
-- Docker (for example, using Docker Desktop for [Windows](https://docs.docker.com/desktop/windows/install/), [Mac](https://docs.docker.com/desktop/mac/install/))

 Then:
 - `git clone` this repo
+- `git submodule init` to get tippecanoe
 - `npm install`
-- Ensure Docker Desktop or another Docker daemon is running.
+- Copy `.env.template` to `env.development.local` and add appropriate values for local development
+- Copy `region-config-example.json` and modify it for your region
+- Put a GTFS feed dump in place

 ## How to use

+To process the GTFS feed, run `npm run gtfs-process`.

-Run `npm start` to start the app.
+Then run `npm run start-nodocker` to start the app.
 The Node server will start printing logs to the console.

 In another terminal, `curl localhost:3001/health` to ensure the server is performing correctly.